I am the product of Petaluma City Schools.

-I have lived in Petaluma for 21 of my 25 years on this earth.
+I have lived in Petaluma since I was 6 months old, only leaving to obtain my undergraduate degree.
 I spent toddlerhood learning to walk in downtown Petaluma, entertaining myself by running up the historical library steps.
 I attended Learning to Learn, Sonoma Mountain Elementary School, Kenilworth Junior High School, and Casa Grande High School before earning my Bachelor’s of Arts from the University of California, Berkeley, where I studied Political Science and Public Policy.
 Because of my education, I am passionate about keeping quality public education accessible to all residents of Petaluma.
 I feel blessed to have received a top-notch education from passionate educators in the public sphere from kindergarten through college.

 Ever since I was a student at UC Berkeley, I wanted to run for political office.
 Ever since the 2016 general election, I knew I needed to run for office soon.
 I first considered running for School Board in late 2017 when so many of the amazing teachers I learned so much from were forced to strike just to be heard.
 I felt even more strongly about running when community members had to attend a School Board meeting where they pleaded the Board to take concrete action to keep ICE off of campuses here in Petaluma.
 With the help of this incredible community, I won one of the three seats on the school board alongside two women who have become two of my best friends, Mady Cloud and Joanna Paun.

 We have accomplished a lot in four years, but there is a lot more to do.